Author: Nathan Coulter <[email protected]>

 Specification

-must return an encoding error, the error is returned
+must return an encoding error on a blocking channel, the

-when it is encountered, not on some subsequent call, and the data successfully
+error is returned when it is encountered, not on some subsequent call, and the

-decoded up to the point of the error is available in the return options
+data successfully decoded up to the point of the error is available in the

 After such an error, the current access position in the channel is the position